Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 I think this was perfectly acceptable for turnaround time, and actually really liked the answers I got.
 Both email replies were detailed and gave me everything I needed, and made clear to follow up if I had any lingering questions.
 They genuinely seemed to care that I got my questions answered.

 For most students prepping for the SAT, this should be fine to get their occasional question answered.
 But if you’re looking for private 1:1 guidance, Magoosh likely isn’t your landing spot.
 And it really can’t be at this value price point.
-If you’re after some really personalized support, I would check out Princeton Review – as that is more their forte.
+If you’re after some really personalized support, I would check out the SAT tutoring from Princeton Review or Kaplan – as that is more their forte.

 Content Access Periods